Cyb3rV1c/ShadowRust/README.md

 3. Build AES-Encryption Tool & Run It

-4. Upload the generated Data.Enc file to your preferred web domain.
+4. Upload the generated Data.Enc file to your chosen web domain.
+(Ex; you might start with a local server or use a web front, such as a Discord share link)

 5. Edit ShadowRust source file and specify your URL + AES Key used to encrypt your payload.